-6 ways to boost your mood in lockdown
+6 ways to boost your mood during the pandemic

 There are so many benefits to taking regular exercise.
 It improves your mood and self-esteem, eases feelings of stress and anxiety, boosts your energy levels, and helps you sleep better.